IEA may release oil reserves as soon as September: report

 Oil consultancy Petroleum Policy Intelligence (PPI) said this week that some consumer nations had discussed a possible price trigger of $115 to $120 a barrel for taking action, according to the journal's report.

-(Reporting by Jonathan Leff, additional reporting by Michael Rose in Paris; Editing by Marguerita Choy, Leslie Gevirtz and Carol Bishopric)
+(Reporting by Jonathan Leff, additional reporting by Michael Rose in Paris; Editing by Marguerita Choy and Leslie Gevirtz)